Wichita Police Department: History

+In 2001 the Wichita Police Department received recognition as a top 30 semifinalist for the Webber Seavey Excellence in Law Enforcement Award from the International Association of Chiefs.
+The Police Department restructured the Investigations Division to transition the Investigations Division to Community Policing.
+Results from the project indicate that clearance rates for homicide improved, and three cold cases were also solved during the year.
+Robbery clearances improved from 39% to 48%, aggravated assault clearances improved 11 percent, and rape clearance skyrocketed from 78% to 98%.
+Overall violent crime clearance rates improved from 52% to 60% between 1998 and 1999.

+In 2003 the Wichita Police Department again received national recognition by receiving the Webber Seavey Award for Best Policing project in 2002 for a midsized City.
+The Police Department was recognized for the Plainview Project, which addressed juvenile crime.
+Officers organized a soccer league and a summer camp for children from kindergarten through 8th grade.
+Juvenile crime, including auto theft and vandalism, fell 32 percent from 2001 to 2002.

 The WPD made national news for the killing spree of Dennis Rader, also known as the BTK serial killer, from 1974 to 1978.
 He was arrested and convicted in 2005.
 A tissue sample from his daughter was used to confirm DNA tests that linked Rader to ten killings committed between 1974 and 1991.
 Homicide Unit Commander Ken Landwehr was the department's expert on the BTK killer case, so the Wichita Police Department's Chief of Police Norman D. Williams assigned Landwehr to head the BTK Task Force in 2004.